 All records created in the service of Edmonton Public Schools, regardless of form or creator, are the property of Edmonton Public Schools.
-Records are an asset and support the District's work in providing a quality education to each student to reach their maximum potential.
+Records are an asset and support the Division's work in providing a quality education to each student to reach their maximum potential.

 Information security is the protection of information from losses of: